loopbackio/loopback-next/examples/passport-login/README.md

 - [Google](https://console.developers.google.com/project)
 - [twitter](https://apps.twitter.com/) **Not yet implemented**

-## Authentication using passport strategies as Express midddleware
+## Authentication using passport strategies as Express middleware

 Take a look at how to use passport strategies
 [as Express middleware using interceptors](src/authentication-interceptors)